photo of sliced ube cheesecake bars on gold wire rack

 Ingredients and Substitutions

-Now that I’ve convinced you to make these ube cheesecake bars, here’s everything you need to make them:
+Now that I’ve convinced you to make these ube cheesecake bars, et’s talk about some key ingredients and potential substitutions:

 • Graham Crackers.
 You can substitute the graham cracker crumbs with other cookie crumbs made from Nilla vanilla wafers, Oreos, or my personal favorite, speculoos cookies from Trader Joe’s.
 You can also use gluten free graham crackers to make these ube cheesecake bars gluten free.